flexmesh/FlexMesh/src/feature/README.md

 ## Sample

-A sample module for Flex4.
+A sample module for FlexMesh.

 ## L2 switch